vibhanshu-mishra/samsara-hos-audit/README.md

 A daily automated compliance audit script for Samsara ELD fleets.
 Built for internal use by trucking safety consultants and compliance teams.

-The script can be run every morning to pull the previous day's data from Samsara's API, filter out inactive drivers automatically, and produce a clean flagged/clean report, so you only spend time investigating real issues instead of manually clicking through every driver's log.
+The script runs every morning, pulls the previous day's data from Samsara's API, filters out inactive drivers automatically, and produces a clean flagged/clean report — so you only spend time investigating real issues instead of manually clicking through every driver's log.

 ---

 ## What it checks

 ### 1. HOS Violations
-Pulls any violation that Samsara's system automatically flagged for the previous day.
+Pulls any violation that Samsara's system flagged for the previous day.
 This includes:
 - **11-hour driving limit** — driver exceeded maximum daily drive time
 - **14-hour on-duty window** — driver was on duty beyond the 14-hour window from first going on duty
 - **30-minute break violation** — driver drove 8+ cumulative hours without a 30-minute break
-- **Cycle violations** — any weekly hour limit breach
+- **Cycle and shift violations** — any weekly or shift-level hour limit breach

+### 2. Missing Driver Certification
+Checks whether the driver actually certified (signed off on) their daily log.
+An uncertified log is a compliance gap even if the hours themselves are fine — it means the driver never confirmed the log was accurate.

-### 2. Missing Shipping Document ID
+### 3. Missing Shipping Document ID
 Even when drivers certify their logs, they sometimes leave the shipping document ID blank.
 Samsara does not flag this as a violation on its own.
-This check catches:
-- Certified logs with no shipping document entry at all
-- Certified logs where a shipping document entry exists but the document number is blank
+This check only runs on logs that were certified (an uncertified log is already flagged separately above, so it isn't double-counted).

-### 3. Missing DVIR
+### 4. Missing DVIR
-Checks whether the driver submitted a pre-trip Driver Vehicle Inspection Report for the previous day.
+Checks whether the driver submitted any pretrip Driver Vehicle Inspection Report for the previous day.
 Accepts all inspection types (pretrip, unspecified, etc.) since drivers sometimes submit under different type labels.

-### 4. Missing Trailer DVIR
+### 5. Missing Trailer DVIR
 Drivers are expected to submit two DVIRs — one for the vehicle and one for the trailer.
 This check flags drivers who submitted a vehicle DVIR but forgot the trailer DVIR.

-### 5. 70-Hour Weekly Limit Warning
+### 6. 70-Hour Weekly Limit Warning
 Checks each driver's cumulative on-duty hours across the last 8 days.
 Flags anyone at or above the configured warning threshold (default: 60 hours) with how many hours they have remaining before hitting the 70-hour federal limit.
 This gives dispatchers time to act before a violation occurs.

 ---